David Vere-Jones: Career

 Vere-Jones worked from 1962 to 1964 at the Laboratory of Applied Mathematics of the Ministry of Scientific and Industrial Research (DSIR).
 From 1965 to 1969, he worked in the Department of Statistics, Institute of Advanced Studies, at the Australian National University in Canberra.
 From 1970 to 2000, he was professor of mathematics at Victoria University of Wellington.
 He then retired and founded a company, Statistics Research Associates Limited, of which he was a director until 2009.
 Vere-Jones founded the Mathematical Society of New Zealand in 1974 and was its first president.

 Death

 Vere-Jones died in Wellington on 31 October 2024, at the age of 88.

 Prizes and distinctions

 In 1982, Vere-Jones was elected a Fellow of the Royal Society of New Zealand (FRSNZ).
 In 1995, he received the Henri Willem Methorst medal from the International Statistical Institute.
 In 1999, he was awarded the New Zealand Science and Technology Gold Medal.
+In 2009 he was award the New Zealand Statistical Association's Campbell Award.
 In 2014, he received the Royal Society of New Zealand's Jones Medal, "for his work in statistics, both his groundbreaking work on earthquake forecasting and his contribution to the teaching of statistics and mathematics in New Zealand".